Tips for installing the machine on FI

 ).

-You will find the necessary information in the section Post in our technical documentation.
-Most clients are able to find out this configuration automatically.
+The necessary information can be found in the Mail section of our technical documentation.
+Most clients are able to detect this configuration automatically.

-We will specifically mention only the configuration of sending e-mails, where the correct configuration is the SMTP server
+We will only specifically mention the mail sending configuration, where the correct configuration is the SMTP server

 relay.fi.muni.cz